gordonhch/custom-ditribution-system-with-cwrsync/README.md

 > username1@1.1.1.1:/rootpath1/path2/path3/folder1/ folder1/

-###replace the command:
+replace:
-username1 with the account,
+* `username1` with the account,
-1.1.1.1 with your ip or address, /rootpath1/path2/path3/folder1/ for the path to the sync folder(the source), folder1/ for the client folder to download into(the destination).
+* `1.1.1.1` with your ip or address,
+* `/rootpath1/path2/path3/folder1/` for the path to the sync folder(the source),
+* `folder1/` for the client folder to download into(the destination).

-###paths:
+paths:
-keep the / in-place to avoid syntax issues.
+* keep the `/` in-place to avoid syntax issues.
-Feel free to use relative paths in the source path and/or ../ in the destination path.
+* You could use relative paths in the source path and/or `../` in the destination path.
-But beware that your users might break the path relations without realizing it.
+* But beware that your users might break the path relations without realizing it.
-The current implementation allows your users to move the folders as long as they move/copy cwrsync with it.
+* The current implementation allows your users to move the folders as long as they move/copy cwrsync with it.